 How do I use my Apple Watch to pay?

 For iPhone users, the NFC chip should fire up the Passbook app when it's close to the contactless reader.
-Just keep your finger – one registered for Touch ID – held to the button and then hold against the reader to make the payment.
+The difference here, though, is that you'll first need to verify things through Touch ID or Face ID - on the Watch, you're verified simply by having the device on the wrist after entering your PIN.

 Where can I use my Apple Watch to pay?

-In terms of territories, Apple Pay is now available in 25 countries (with more expected to be added in 2018), including Australia, Canada, China, France, Hong Kong, Japan, New Zealand, Russia, Singapore, Switzerland, UK, Ireland and the USA.
+In terms of territories, Apple Pay is now available in 30 countries, including Australia, Canada, China, France, Hong Kong, Japan, New Zealand, Russia, Singapore, Switzerland, UK, Ireland and the USA.
 Even the Vatican City is now involved, meaning the Pope himself can harness the power of contactless wrist payment.

 There's a solid infrastructure in place, too.
 Take the UK as an example, where more than 250,000 card machines are capable of NFC transactions.
 As Apple Pay on Apple Watch uses that existing system, all merchants who've already got one installed should already find that people can tap and pay with their smartwatch.

-So, the bottom line is to expect to be able to do it wherever you normally might be able to with a credit or debit card.
+So, the bottom line: expect to be able to do it wherever you normally might be able to with a credit or debit card.

 How much can I spend?

 In the US, the contactless payment limit is usually set to $25, though this can vary depending on your bank.
 For example, Apple itself indicates that purchases of more than $50 may require a signature.
-The standard contactless limit with an NFC card is £30 in the UK, but earlier this year it was revealed that half of terminals in the country support transactions of any amount.
+The standard contactless limit with an NFC card is ¬£30 in the UK, but it's widely known that half of terminals in the country support transactions of any amount.

 Apple Pay through the Apple Watch involves that PIN authorisation when you first put the smartwatch on, and that added safety means that retailers are free to ditch the contactless limit should they wish to.

-Boots in the UK, for example, confirmed early on that it will allow payments of any amount using your Apple Watch and now Sainsbury's, Waitrose, Pizza Express, Nando's and more have followed.
-It will, however, require the merchants to upgrade from the standard NFC equipment which they already have installed, so don't expect it from everyone just yet.
+Boots in the UK, for example, confirmed early on that it will allow payments of any amount using your Apple Watch, and now Sainsbury's, Waitrose, Pizza Express, Nando's and more have followed.
+It will, however, require the merchants to upgrade from the standard NFC equipment which they already have installed, so don't expect it from everyone.

 Apple Pay v Apple Pay Cash